 The Executive Unit is in charge of leadership, coordination of Ocean Thematic Centre, network design and stakeholder liaison.
 OTC leadership is a shared responsibility between the OTC director and the deputy director.

 The Labelling Unit is in charge of the station labelling process.
 The unit’s task is also the development of station labelling reports.
 The reports include the evaluation of the stations undergoing the labelling procedure.

 The Data Unit is in charge of the data collection, availability and quality.
 The unit tracks the data col-lection, flow, processing, quality and availability for all the stations that are part of the ICOS Ocean network.
 They ensure the contribution to the relevant global data collections, as well as prompt actions in order to solve potential critical situations.

 The Training Unit’s task is to optimise and stand-ardise performance of the network instrumentation and calibration.
 They provide guidance, technical support for installations at individual stations and organise training events for the ICOS Ocean community.

 New Technology and Platforms unit

-New Technology and Platforms unit is in charge of new sensors and new platforms.
-Its task is to in-vite early adopters as collaborators or partners in future research grants to explore new technologies.
+New Technology and Platforms Unit is in charge of new sensors and new platforms.
+Its task is to invite early adopters as collaborators or partners in future research grants to explore new technologies.

 Dr Richard Sanders

-Director of Ocean Thematic Centre
+Director, ICOS Ocean Thematic Centre